-Treatment of all types of amyloidosis is currently based on the following principles:
+Treatment of cardiac amyloidosis, as in all types of amyloidosis, is currently based on the following principles:

 - Reducing the supply of amyloid forming precursor proteins.